MSc in International Business and Politics

 |International Business: Market and Non-market Strategies (7.5 ECTS)|

 (Courses are chosen during the first semester)

-You must pick three of the following streams:
+* You must pick one of the following streams:

 International Political Economy:

 - Rising Powers and International Business (7.5 ECTS)